The Forbidden Room (1914 film): Plot

 Fulfilling a promise made to his mother on her deathbed, Dr. James Gibson locates his sister Pauline who has run away after giving birth to an illegitimate child.
 His sister has lost her sanity, and Gibson takes her and his baby niece home with him.
 The years pass and the niece grows into a beautiful young woman while her mother is kept locked in a room that the niece is forbidden to enter.
-Gibson and his wealthy neighbor, John Morris (Chaney), are both interested in hypnotism, and one night the two men conduct an experiment by hypnotizing Gibson's niece.
+Gibson and his wealthy neighbor, John Morris, are both interested in hypnotism, and one night the two men conduct an experiment by hypnotizing Gibson's niece.
 Pauline sees Morris from her window and recognizes him as the man who fathered her child and then deserted her.
 One night she escapes from her room, wearing her daughter's shawl, and stabs Morris to death.
 Returning home, she touches her daughter's hair, placing bloodstains on the sleeping girl.
 Morris is found murdered, the young girl's shawl is found near his body, and his blood is found on the still sleeping girl.
 The niece is arrested and charged with murder, but Pauline is later found dead in her room, clutching a watch that was stolen from Morris, and the young girl is acquitted.